WHY IS THE NEW PORT NEEDED?

 There is little doubt that Galway is an ideal destination for the Cruise sector with its many attractions and magnificent scenic and historical locations.

-The development of the new port will allow the Galway Harbour Company to bring a significant number of cruise vessels to Galway.
+The development of the new Port will allow Galway Harbour Company to bring a significant number of cruise vessels to Galway.
 The Port of Galway is unique in that it is situated in the heart of Galway City.
 This is a major advantage in terms of attracting cruise business.

-Neither the current channel nor the existing port gates, quays and berths allow for cruise liners to dock at the quayside.
+Neither the current channel nor the existing port gates, quays and berth allow for cruise liners to dock at the quayside.

-If the proposed redevelopment were to go ahead, an additional marina incorporating 216 amenity berths including 12 berths capable of facilitating Volvo scale of yachts would be developed.
+If the proposed redevelopment were to go ahead, an additional marina incorporating 216 amenity berths including 12 berths capable of facilitating Volve scale of yachts would be developed.

 This would allow the Port to cater appropriately for marine sports and to attract significant yachting and sailing events to Galway.
-If we have learned anything from our successful hosting of The Volvo Ocean Race, it is the significant revenue it and events like it can generate for the local economy.
+If we have learned anything from our successful hosting of The Volvo Ocean Race, it is the sugnificant revenue it, and events like it, can generate for the local economy.